UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 cp pw.out $SLURM_SUBMIT_DIR
 ```

-The line ```python converging_scf.py``` picks the script you want to run.
-Therefore, you need to change the name of the file depending on which script you are running.
-We will be using this script later in this section for performing calculations to compute the lattice constant of bulk Ti<sub>2</sub>C.

 Let's look at how a typical ASE script for geometry optimization is written.
-Open the `converging_scf.py` script, which will be used in a later section to perform create the input for a simple Ti<sub>2</sub>C relaxation.
-We import all the relevant ASE modules in for this calculation
+The code below shows an example of a `relax.py` script, which will be used in a later section to perform create the input for a simple MgO relaxation.
+We import all the relevant ASE modules in for this calculation.

 ```python
 from ase import io